No-resonance conditions, random matrices, and quantum chaotic models

-implies that $\Lambda_q=\Lambda'_q$. \end{definition} By definition \ref{def:genericspec} the set of terms that satisfy the q no-resonance condition are the minimum set of terms that survive the infinite time average as in equation \ref{dynamical function}.
+implies that $\Lambda_q=\Lambda'_q$. \end{definition} By definition \ref{def:genericspec} the set of terms that satisfy the $q$ no-resonance condition are the minimum set of terms that survive the infinite time average as in equation \ref{dynamical function}.
 Terms that fall outside of definition \ref{def:genericspec} are referred to as $q$\textit{-resonances}.
 Typically in the literature it is suggested that quantum chaotic Hamiltonians satisfy definition \ref{def:genericspec} \cite{Mark2022,Srednicki99,Riddell2022}.

 This greatly simplifies arguments involving infinite time averages in quantum chaotic models.
 Despite this condition being somewhat common in the literature, studies only test this condition for the $q=1$ case where one finds level-repulsion governed by the Wigner-Dyson distribution \cite{Richter_2020, d2016quantum}.
-As for the $q=2$ case, an explicit formula is known for the density of states \cite{khalkhali2022spectral}, but as far the authors can tell nothing is known about the level-spacing distribution.
-However, as we will see, the numerical simulations performed in this paper strongly suggest that for the GOE the $q=2$ level-spacing distribution is Poisson.
-In the appendix we numerically demonstrate that $q=3,4$ also appear Poisson and have level-attraction.
-We then conjecture that all level spacing distributions for $q\geq2$ have level-attraction and appear Poissonian.